s769/op_on_sg/README.md

 # Sobolev Orthogonal Polynomials on the Sierpinski Gasket

 This repository primarily contains python code used to construct, analyze, and visualize Sobolev Orthogonal Polynomials on the Sierpinski Gasket.
-This code is largely used in (INSERT PAPER REF).
+This code is largely used in our SPUR project https://e.math.cornell.edu/sites/op_on_sg/html/.

 ## Getting Started